 I like the ‘recent’ feature as it’s a live snapshot of the latest inbound links being clicked by users landing on your site.
 You can see just how long it takes from a tweet until you start getting traffic, or if your forum post was well received.

-Different sources will have different timeframes from posting to first visitor but this tab gives a great overview of what's ‘currently trending' on your site in terms of inbound links.
+Different sources will have different timeframes from posting to the first visit but this tab gives a great overview of what’s ‘currently trending’ on your site in terms of inbound links.